mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 Client

   A stand-alone X program.
 Clients are the X programs that you use to accomplish your work, such as drawing graphs, preparing text, making power flow calculations, etc. Clients usually reside in a computer across the local area network, but they can also reside in the same memory as the server itself.
-Clients and servers communicate through a special language (â€œprotocolâ€) that is especially efficient for communication over a Local Area Network (LAN).
+Clients and servers communicate through a special language ("protocol") that is especially efficient for communication over a Local Area Network (LAN).

 Resources

   X components that are held and managed in common for X clients by the server.
 X resources reside in your local computer (or X terminal) memory just like the server.
-X resources are things like fonts, color â€œpixmaps,â€ font information, etc.
+X resources are things like fonts, color "pixmaps," font information, etc.

 Window manager